sincoren/telegram-assistant-bot/README.md

 As this bot was written for telegram and the telegram app by default download files sent to your chat, I decided to use just link to Gooogle docs so people won't need to download materials.

-to try out the bot find it in telegram: stas_levelup_bot
+To try out the bot find it in telegram: stas_levelup_bot